DataDog/integrations-extras/tidb/README.md

 See [metadata.csv][6] for a list of metrics provided by this check.

-> It is possible to use the `metrics` config to collect more other metrics from a TiDB cluster.
+> It is possible to use the `metrics` config to collect other metrics from a TiDB cluster.

 ### Events